 WGS/HIST/AFST 272 Gender Relations in Africa This course explores categories of masculinity and femininity that relate to and inform one another.
-It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and times in Africa.
+It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and at different historical times in Africa.